Find the Best VoIP Service Providers

 - Some providers offer cordless phone service for Voice over Internet Protocol (VoIP) calls, but other providers do not.
 When choosing a VoIP service, talk to a representative about using a cordless phone.

 Thank you, you have successfully subscribed to our newsletter!

 VoIP provider reviews

 An industry-leading provider of telecommunications services, Vonage offers a complete range of VoIP solutions for home, business and on the go.

-Jive Communications offers VoIP-based phone systems to businesses and institutions worldwide through its cloud-based platform.
+GoToConnect by Jive offers VoIP-based phone systems to businesses and institutions worldwide through its cloud-based platform.
 The company has partnerships with global leaders in the telecommunications services and hardware industry, including Panasonic, ADTRAN, Level 3 Communications, Cisco, Microsoft, Juniper Networks, Polycom, Verizon Business and Ingram Micro.

 VirtualPBX was one of the first to offer hosted PBX solutions to businesses.
 Based in San Jose, CA, they serve businesses across the United States and over 40 countries worldwide.

 - Dash plan: VirtualPBX’s Dash plans have five-minute setup and are ideal for small and medium-sized businesses, from one to over 100 people.
 This cloud-based system can be adjusted easily as your business grows and changes.